thayton/thayton.github.io/_drafts/puppeteer.md

 }
 ```

-We collect all the data in each table row using the headers as keys to create a dictionary of results.
+The `scrapeMemberTable` function collects all of the data from each table row using the table headers as keys
+to create a dictionary of results.

 At this point, we're able to scrape the first page of results, but we need to be able to iterate through all
 of the pages.
 If you look at the pager below the results table, you'll see that subsequent pages show up as